Motorized vs manual patio screens: which is right for your patio?

 Motorized takes over above twelve feet of width.
 The pull force on a wide opening grows fast, and a homeowner who would gladly crank a six-foot screen will stop using a fourteen-foot one by month two.
 The motor turns a chore into a button press, and the daily-use rate stays where it should be.
 Toronto restaurant patios fall here by default, since staff cannot stand at every opening to deploy and retract the screen between services.

 Daily-use households are the second clean win.
-A four-season porch in Mississauga that runs the screens every morning and every evening pays back the motor premium in convenience inside two summers.
-The same opening with manual screens picks up wear faster on the locks and springs and adds service calls the motorized system never sees.
+A four-season porch that runs the screens every morning and every evening pays back the motor premium in convenience inside a couple of summers.
+The same opening with manual screens picks up wear faster on the locks and springs.

 Smart-home households are the third.
 If the homeowner already runs Alexa, Google Home, or Apple HomeKit, the TaHoma bridge plus a wind sensor plus a sun sensor turns a west-facing deck into a hands-off room.
 The screens deploy by light, retract by wind, and join the rest of the morning routine.
 Manual cannot get there at any price.